OfficeDev/office-js-docs-pr/docs/overview/specify-office-hosts-and-api-requirements.md

 This article helps you understand which options you should choose to ensure that your add-in works as expected and reaches the broadest audience possible.

+> [!NOTE]
->**Note:** For a high-level view of where Office Add-ins are currently supported, see the [Office Add-in host and platform availability](http://dev.office.com/add-in-availability) page.
+> For a high-level view of where Office Add-ins are currently supported, see the [Office Add-in host and platform availability](http://dev.office.com/add-in-availability) page.

 The following table lists core concepts discussed throughout this article.